JohnCoene/javascript-for-r/_book/4-15-shiny-output.md

 }
 ```

-Within the `if` statement the dependency can be created with the htmltools as done for the binding.
-Ensure the names of the dependencies are unique as shiny internally uses it to differentiate between them, if they bear the same name shiny assumes they are the same and will only render one of them.
+Within the `if` statement, the dependency can be created with the htmltools as done for the binding.
+Ensure the names of the dependencies are unique as shiny internally uses it to differentiate between them if they bear the same name shiny assumes they are the same and will only render one of them.

 <div class="rmdnote">
 <p>Make sure dependencies bear different names or shiny thinks it’s the same and only renders one of them.</p>
 </div>

-The dependency generated with htmltools is then passed to the `shiny::createWebDependency` function which internally uses `shiny::addResourcePath` to serve the dependency.
-This is necessary here as, at this stage, the countup dependency is not actually rendered, below we merely add it to the list of options that serialised to JSON.
-Indeed this will actually be injected JavaScript-side, therefore the front-end needs to be able to access this file, hence it is served.
+The dependency generated with htmltools is then passed to the `shiny::createWebDependency` function, which internally uses `shiny::addResourcePath` to serve the dependency.
+This is necessary here as, at this stage, the countup dependency is not actually rendered; below we merely add it to the list of options that serialised to JSON.
+Indeed this will actually be injected JavaScript-side.
+Therefore the front-end needs to be able to access this file, hence it is served.

 ```r
 renderBoxxy <- function(expr, env = parent.frame(), quoted = FALSE) {